This page contains resources on shooting control options available to manage wildlife damage problems.

 - Harvest Management: traditional hunting as performed during state regulated hunting seasons.

-- Non-firearms: Use mechanical or pressure to propel the projectile.
+- Non-firearms: Use mechanical means or pressure to propel the projectile.
 Air rifles and compound bows fall under this category.